SLAVERY AND HUMAN TRAFFICKING STATEMENT

 We regularly carry out training with all of our employees (both those working in Sales areas or Operations) to ensure that they are kept informed and updated of relevant laws and regulations.
 Training sessions include:

-- All new joiners attend induction sessions which include information and training on our policies, relevant legislations and their duties, responsibilities and rights in relation to the same;
+- All new joiners attend induction sessions which include information and training on our policies, relevant legislation and their duties, responsibilities and rights in relation to the same;

 - Managers are provided with a range of leadership training and are assisted by our HR department in HR-related matters including recruitment, remuneration and employee wellbeing;